The Department of Modern Languages, Philosophy & Religion presents the Seventh Annual Latino Heritage Month Film Series

 Co-sponsored by the Office of the Provost & Vice President for Academic Affairs, the College of Arts & Sciences, and Kemp Library.

 Special thanks: Provost Joanne Zakartha Bruno, J.D., Dean Andra Basu, Prof. Megan P. Smith, and Dr. Jeffrey Ruth

 The Spanish Film Club series was made possible with the support of Pragda, SPAIN arts & culture and the Secretary of State for Culture of Spain.

-Enjoy FREE POPCORN during the screenings courtesy of Aramark.
+Enjoy REFRESHMENTS during the screenings courtesy of Aramark.